OXO Brew 12-Cup Coffee Maker review: brew into a mug or the 12-cup stainless steel, thermal carafe

 Why you can trust Top Ten Reviews Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-OXO makes two of my favorite coffee makers: The sturdy, boxy, OXO Brew 8 Cup Coffee Maker, and the sleek, conically-shaped OXO Brew 9 Cup Coffee Maker.
-And now, the OXO Brew 12 Cup Coffee Maker has merged the best of the two coffee makers - the sturdiness of the 8-Cup and the sleek water tank on the 9 Cup – to create a more stylish model.
+OXO makes two of my favorite coffee makers: the sturdy, boxy OXO Brew 8 Cup Coffee Maker and the sleek, conically shaped OXO Brew 9 Cup Coffee Maker.
+Now, the OXO Brew 12 Cup Coffee Maker has merged the best of the two—the sturdiness of the 8-Cup and the sleek water tank on the 9 Cup—to create a more stylish model.

-The new OXO 12 Cup also has the largest brew capacity of the three – although it’s only 1 inch taller and one-inch wider (although almost 2 inches deeper) than the OXO 8 cup.
+The new OXO 12 Cup also has the largest brew capacity of the three – although it’s only 1 inch taller and one inch wider (although almost 2 inches deeper) than the OXO 8 Cup.
 Aside from the new design, the OXO 12 Cup also has a new, game-changing feature: a podless single-serve function.
-For people who like to brew 2 or 4 cups into a mug or travel cup, but hate using pods, this is an ideal scenario.
-Also, the ability to brew single serve sizes and carafes (the coffee maker can brew every size from 2 cups to 12 cups), provides a level of variety that’s not found in the vast majority of coffee makers.
+This is an ideal scenario for people who like to brew 2 or 4 cups into a mug or travel cup but hate using pods.
+Also, the ability to brew single serve sizes and carafes (the coffee maker can brew every size from 2 cups to 12 cups) provides a variety not found in most coffee makers.

-OXO includes a small, conical brew basket for brewing directly into mugs, and a large, wide brew basket to use with the carafe.
-This is important because the flat-bottom basket tends to yield flavors that are sweet and fruity, whereas the conical basket produces a more bitter, citrusy flavor – and with dark roasts, the latter also produces a more chocolatey flavor.
-The inclusion of two baskets allows me to not only vary brew sizes, but also vary flavors.
+OXO includes a small, conical brew basket for brewing directly into mugs and a large, wide brew basket to use with the carafe.
+This is important because the flat-bottom basket tends to yield sweet and fruity flavors.
+In contrast, the conical basket produces a more bitter, citrusy flavor – and with dark roasts, the latter also produces a more chocolatey flavor.
+The inclusion of two baskets allows me to not only vary brew sizes but also vary flavors.

 The mixing tube (removable) in the carafe’s lid stirs the coffee as it’s being brewed to ensure the last cup tastes as good as the first cup.
-Also, the double walled stainless steel thermal carafe keeps coffee hot for hours.
-And since the OXO 12 Cup is also programmable, I can set my desired brew time (for example, 8am) and the coffee maker will start brewing at that time.
+The double-walled stainless steel thermal carafe keeps coffee hot for hours.
+Since the OXO 12 Cup is also programmable, I can set my desired brew time (for example, 8 a.m.), and the coffee maker will start brewing at that time.

-The OXO Brew 12 Cup is $299, which isn’t cheap, but considering that it is SCA Gold Cup-certified, and has a rainmaker head to evenly distribute water, the coffee maker is comparable to some of our selections for the best coffee makers – and it’s less expensive than some of those models.
+The OXO Brew 12 Cup is $299, which isn’t cheap.
+Still, considering that it is SCA Gold Cup-certified and has a rainmaker head to distribute water evenly, the coffee maker is comparable to some of our selections for the best coffee makers—and it’s less expensive than some of those models.
 Keep scrolling to see how I fared with the OXO Brew 12 Cup.

 Terri Williams freelance writer